-The Student Union and Activities Office coordinates and supervises the registration of over 50 student organizations.
+The Student Union and Activities Office coordinates and supervises the registration of over 60 student organizations.
 The office provides organizations with support, consultation services, resources, and leadership development and recognition programs.
 The Office is also the University contact for students seeking assistance to charter and organize new student organizations on campus.
-At MSU Billings, student organizations exist in the following categories: Academic/Departmental, Cultural, Campus Media/Literary, Honorary, Performing and Visual Arts, Recreational/Club Sports, Religious, Service, Special Interest, and Student Government/Leadership/Campus Programming.
-The Director of Student Union and Activities serves as the advisor to the Student Activities Board.
-Several events are planned each year for MSU Billings students through funds allocated by the Associated Students of MSU Billings (ASMSUB).

 The University encourages a variety of student activities and organizations, insofar as they promote both positive activity and the objectives of the University.
 The nonacademic aspects of student life can prove to be immensely valuable in the balanced development of the human personality.
-Many cocurricular activities are related to coursework and thus provide opportunities for applying knowledge and skills learned in the college classroom, in the studio or in the laboratory.
+Many cocurricular activities are related to coursework and thus provide opportunities for applying knowledge and skills learned in the college classroom, in the studio, or in the laboratory.